Baggins5066/Botlivia-Blevitron/replit.md

 ✅ **Production Ready with RAG Memory** - Bot tested with semantic memory system (Oct 21, 2025)

 ### Recent Changes (Oct 21, 2025)
+- **Writing Style Learning** - Bot now learns to write like Olivia from real message examples:
+  - Stores author information with each message in ChromaDB
+  - Prioritizes Olivia's (phrogsleg) messages when retrieving memories (70%+ of examples)
+  - Frames retrieved memories as "writing style examples" for the LLM to mimic
+  - Bot learns tone, abbreviations, capitalization, and phrasing from actual conversations
+  - Database re-processed with 636 messages including author metadata
 - **Migrated to ChromaDB for Local Storage** - Moved from PostgreSQL to file-based ChromaDB:
-  - All message embeddings now stored locally in `chroma_data/` directory (3.6MB)
+  - All message embeddings now stored locally in `chroma_data/` directory
   - No external database dependencies - fully self-contained project
-  - 482 unique messages with 768-dimensional vectors
+  - 636 unique messages with 768-dimensional vectors and author metadata
   - Migrated from PostgreSQL successfully with hash-based deduplication
   - Easy to back up, deploy, and version control
 - **RAG Memory System** - Vector database with semantic search:
   - ChromaDB for local vector similarity search with cosine distance
   - Google text-embedding-004 for generating 768-dimensional vectors
   - Semantic search retrieves relevant past messages before generating responses
-  - Bot has "memory" of 480+ unique Discord conversations
+  - Bot has "memory" of 636 unique Discord conversations with author attribution
   - Easy ingestion pipeline for adding more message history
 - Code analysis and bug fixes:
   - **Removed status cycling feature** - Eliminated unused status generation to simplify bot